-When 1st Press Of Key Fob Unlocks "Driver Door" is selected, only the driver's door will unlock on the first press of the Remote Keyless Entry (RKE) transmitter UNLOCK button you must push the RKE transmitter UNLOCK button twice to unlock the passenger's doors.
-When Unlock "All Doors" On 1st Press is selected, all of the doors will unlock on the first push of the RKE transmitter UNLOCK button.

-NOTE: If the vehicle is programmed 1st Press Of Key Fob Unlocks "All Doors", all doors will unlock no matter which Passive Entry equipped door handle is grasped.
-If 1st Press Of Key Fob Unlocks "Driver Door" is programmed, only the driver's door will unlock when the driver's door is grasped.
-With Passive Entry, if 1st Press Of Key Fob Unlocks "Driver Door" is programmed pushing the handle more than once will only result in the driver's door opening.
-If driver door is selected, once the driver door is opened, the interior door lock/unlock switch can be used to unlock all doors (or use RKE transmitter).
+- When "1st Press Of Key Fob Unlocks: Driver Door" is selected, only the driver's door will unlock on the first press of the key fob unlock button.
+You must push the key fob unlock button twice to unlock the passenger's doors. - When "All Doors" is selected, all of the doors will unlock on the first push of the key fob unlock button. - If the vehicle is programmed "1st Press Of Key Fob Unlocks: All Doors", all doors will unlock no matter which Passive Entry equipped door handle is grasped.
+If "1st Press Of Key Fob Unlocks: Driver Door" is programmed, only the driver's door will unlock when the driver's door is grasped. - With Passive Entry, if "1st Press Of Key Fob Unlocks: Driver Door" is programmed pushing the handle more than once will only result in the driver's door opening.
+If "Driver Door" is selected, once the driver's door is opened, the interior door lock/unlock switch can be used to unlock all doors (or use key fob).